NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

     * Spinners on the Download Cart and Download Associated Data buttons may be displayed longer than expected.
 This is a visual issue and does not affect the use of these buttons. <!--SV-2343-->
     * Using multiple browser tabs with the portal when adding or removing files from the cart may result in the cart not being updated as expected. <!--SV-2412-->
 * In the __files, cases, and annotations tables__, the case ID search field is case-sensitive.
 If the search does not return the expected results, try changing the input to uppercase as case IDs are most commonly uppercased.
-* __Cohorts__ filtered by mutated genes and SSMs not in those genes may unexpectedly result in 0 cases. <!--SV-2331/PEAR-1616-->
+* __Cohorts__ filtered by mutated genes and SSMs not in those genes will result in 0 cases since the mutations have to belong to those particular genes in order to match cases for the results.
+As a workaround, first filter the cohort by the mutated genes and export the cohort using the Export Cohort feature in the Cohort Bar.
+Then, reimport the cohort using the Import New Cohort feature before applying the SSM filters. <!--SV-2331/PEAR-1616-->
 * The __Slide Image Viewer__ will display a black image temporarily if a user zooms in on a slide then switches to another slide. <!--SV-2370-->
 * The annotations table in the __file summary page__ does not include the Case ID column.
 This column is planned to be added in a future update. <!--PEAR-1899-->
 * In __ProteinPaint__, the "Gene Expression" option is non-functional when filtering samples in a sub-track.